videvelop/cloud-learn/hello-worlds-to-aws/001-setup/README.md

 # hello-worlds-to-aws - AWS Setup
-You'll setup Accounts and IAM users as mentioned in this section.
+You'll need to setup Accounts and IAM users.
+You can create in any name.
+Below structure will be used in this tutorial.

-You'll need one AWS account to do most of the exercises.
+ It is enough to have one AWS account to do most of the exercises.
 For some exercises, you'll need multiple AWS accounts.
-It is recommended that you setup 3 AWS Accounts (not all at once.. you can create one now and create others when the exercises need those.)
+It is recommended that you setup 3 AWS Accounts (you can create one to start with and create others when the exercises need those.)
 The Accounts, Users that are referred in this exercise are as given in this table.

 | Account  | User            | Description                                                                |
 | -------- | --------------- | -------------------------------------------------------------------------- |